FusionAuth/fusionauth-site/site/_posts/2020-09-23-jerry-hopper-fusionauth.md

 **Jerry:** I'm using FusionAuth in several ways.
 Mostly in my work projects the choice IdP is already decided.
 If not, I recommend FusionAuth!
 In my personal projects I use FusionAuth as a centralized IdP server for applications like gitlab, blogs, wikis and machine to machine authentication via APIs.

-With the 'rise of Arm devices', thanks to the Raspberry Pi, I discovered that FusionAuth was able to run on Arm/Arm64.
+With the 'rise of ARM devices', thanks to the Raspberry Pi, I discovered that FusionAuth was able to run on ARM/ARM64.
 I'm maintaining the [FusionAuth docker repo for it](https://github.com/jerryhopper/fusionauth-app-multiarch).
 Since that time, a 1GB SBC powers my `oauth2_proxy`.

 **Dan:** What problems did FusionAuth solve for you?
 And how were you solving them before FusionAuth?